George Byron Currey: Snake War

 In the fall of 1865, Colonel Currey was planning a winter campaign against the Snake Indians in eastern Oregon.
 He sent detachments of the 1st Oregon Infantry along with Oregon cavalry units to establish camps in their territory.
 Detachment commanders were instructed to build winter quarters at their posts and prepare for a winter offensive.
 Winter provisions were to follow in supply wagons.
 However, Colonel Currey was released from duty in November 1865 along with the men from the First Infantry.
 His successor Lieutenant Colonel John M. Drake was released from service in December, so the planned winter campaign never got started.
 It remained for George Crook to institute winter campaigns, like Curry intended, that brought that war to a close.

 Later life and death

 After leaving the Army, Currey returned to private life and practiced law at Salem from 1866 to 1868.
 He farmed near Lafayette in northwest Oregon from 1868 to 1872.
 Currey then moved to Eastern Oregon where he practiced law at Canyon City from 1872 to 1880.
 He also served as a presidential elector in 1882.
-George Byron Currey died of epilepsy, in La Grande, Oregon March 6, 1906.
+George Byron Currey died of epilepsy in La Grande, Oregon, on March 6, 1906.